petedomokos/The_Quadrants_Bar_Chart/README.md

 The [D3 component](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartComponent.js) uses inner functions rather than classes, because this is more consistent with the implementation of D3 itself, allowing for seamless integration of these functions within standard D3 chaining.

+There is currently no React redux, context, or hooks used for state management and common tasks (eg container resize), these changes are coming soon.